Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

-For a measure $\mu$ on $(-1,1)$, and a function $f$, let us denote $\mu(f):=\int_{-1}^1f(x)\mu(dx)$.
-We note that by a standard argument (see Section 4 of \cite{kallenberg}) there is no loss of generality to replace the weak convergence in Theorem \ref{GMCtheorem} with vague convergence.
-That is, it suffices to show, for a fixed continuous compactly-supported function $\varphi:(-1,1)\to [0,\infty)$, we have that
+For a measure $\mu$ on $(-1,1)$, and a function $f$, let us denote $\mu(f):=\int_{-1}^1 f(x)\mu(dx)$.
+We note that by a standard argument (see Section 4 of \cite{kallenberg}), there is no loss of generality to replace the weak convergence in Theorem \ref{GMCtheorem} with vague convergence.
+That is, it suffices to show for any fixed continuous compactly-supported function $\varphi:(-1,1)\to [0,\infty)$, and for $\alpha<\sq{\beta/2}$, that we have that